 Our experienced and compassionate family lawyers can guide and support you through this process.
 We can provide you with important legal advice about your parenting matter and can also help if you are a grandparent or other family member seeking advice about the care of a child.

-Melbourne Lawyers and Mediators are here to guide and support you through the legal process of child custody.
-Australian law focuses on the best interest of the children and the rights of children to have an ongoing relationship with both parents so that separating from your partner or spouse doesn’t mean that you are separating from your child or children.
+The Family Law Act focuses on serving the best interests of the children and the rights of children to have an ongoing relationship with both parents.
+This is so that separating from your partner or spouse does not mean that you are separating from your child or children.

 Although the terms ‘custody’, ‘residence’, ‘contact’ and ‘access’ are no longer used much by lawyers today, the issues behind the jargon are still on the top of the list of concerns for separating couples, namely: